zulip/zulip/docs/code-style.rst

    checks should be there from the beginning.
 -  Error handling should generally be included along with the code that might trigger the error.
--  TODO comments should probably be in the commit that introduces the issue or functionality with further work required.
+-  TODO comments should be in the commit that introduces the issue or functionality with further work required.

-Exceptions:

--  If a commit is part of a long refactoring series, and the individual commit is a step backward in code cleanliness, it's still preferred to have it as a single commit, as long as it's a pure refactoring.

 When you should be minimal:

 -  Significant refactorings should be done in a separate commit from functional changes.
--  Moving code from one file to another should be done in a separate commits from functional changes or even refactorings.
+-  Moving code from one file to another should be done in a separate commits from functional changes or even refactoring within a file.
 -  2 different refactorings should be done in different commits.
 -  2 different features should be done in different commits.
 -  If you find yourself writing a commit message that reads like a list